MatheusRich/matheusrich.github.io/_drafts/productive-lazyness.md

 - At least go drink some water!
 You get hydrated and [it may boost your productivity!][water]

 The important part is to get some distance from the problem you're facing. **Context switch is really important**.
-You may think that breaks will kill your flow, and in fact it's easy to convice yourself that you don't have time for them, but hear me out: **they work!** Well, you don't have to trust me, [science has shown this over and over again][science].
+You may think that breaks will kill your flow, and it's easy to convince yourself that you don't have time for them, but hear me out: **they work!** Well, you don't have to trust me, [science has shown this over and over again][science].

 ## I can't take a nap!
 I'm working!

 I realize not everyone has the freedom/opportunity to do those things.
-Or you may not be confortable doing them during work time, and I get it.
+Or you may not be comfortable doing them during work time, and I get it.
 So, I'll list some alternative tasks you can do instead.
-I call them _productive lazyness_, because even thought they're not your main task, they're still useful (for you and your app)!
+I call them _productive laziness_ because even though they're not your primary task, they're still useful (for you and your app)!

 ### Productive laziness tasks